MDSplus/Docker/README.md

 # Docker Images for the MDSplus Build System

-The build scripts use Docker images that contain all of the tools and packages needed to compile MDSplus, test it, and make the release packages.
+The build scripts use Docker images that contain all the tools and packages needed to compile MDSplus, test it, and make the release packages.

 The images are kept on Docker Hub under `mdsplus/builder`.
 Each image is tagged according to this convention: os-version-architecture.
 For example:
 - alpine-3.9-armhf